Microsoft Azure Blob Retention Policy

 Select Create a resource from the portal.

-Search & choose Azure Active Directory.
+Search & choose Entra ID.

 Create a directory by providing a name.